JakubJaszczur/Epaper-Weather-Station-Receiver/README.md

 //const char* mqtt_password = "MQTT_PASSWORD";
 ```

-You can adjust, how often display will be refreshed, and how often presence will be checked using PIR sensor
+You can adjust, how often display will be refreshed, and how often presence will be checked using PIR sensor (it also defines minimum backlight time)
 ```
 // Refresh time in seconds
 #define REFRESH_TIME	30